maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Chaos Engineering

-Chaos Engineering is a practice where you run experiments on a system to observe how it reacts.
-This allows you to monitor system failure in a controlled setting instead of allowing it to happen out of business hours.
+Chaos Engineering is the practice of running experiments on a system to observe how it reacts.
+This builds confidence in the resilience of the system as it allows you to monitor system failure in a controlled setting.

 1. Define steady state of the system
 2. Build hypothesis around steady-state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing"